Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 The base `DataProperty` initializes the `Validator` with a default `ValidateRequired` method, so you typically want to add additional validations to it in the subclasses.
 If you don't want any default validations though, then you can assign and build your `Validator` from scratch.
 :::

-Each validation function accepts the data property, and can be declared as static, so that you could reuse them between various properties.
-The validation function uses configuration of the data property to validate the passed value, and adds localized validation errors to the property by calling its `AddValidationError` method, as illustrated below.
+Each validation function accepts the data property and can be declared as static so that you could reuse them between various properties.
+The validation function uses a configuration of the data property to validate the passed value and adds localized validation errors to the property by calling its `AddValidationError` method, as illustrated below.

 ```cs
 /* highlight-next-line */